Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 20S and 20N - NOAA - Monthly

 Download Full Dataset (.xlsx)Latest updates.
 In oceanic locations at latitudes between 20 degrees South and 20 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 0.42 degrees Kelvin in August 2025, compared to 0.41 in July.

 Sample.
-There are 2,108 observations overall in the monthly time series shown in the graph above.
-The series covers the time period stretching from January 1850 to August 2025.
+In this monthly time series, there are 2,108 data points in total.
+The series covers the span of time going from January 1850 to August 2025.

 History.
-Here's a glimpse of some descriptive statistics computed on the full sample: the anomaly had a mean value of -0.25 degrees Kelvin; it recorded a minimum of -1.23 in March 1917; it peaked at 1.06 in February 2024.
+Here are some descriptive statistics we calculated on the full sample: the anomaly recorded a minimum of -1.23 degrees Kelvin in March 1917; it achieved a maximum of 1.06 in February 2024; it had a mean of -0.25.

 Latest values